kgantsov/kvgo/README.md

 # kvgo
-A simple embedded key-value store
+A simple key-value on-disk database that could be embedded in the app or run as a separate server and used trough redis protocol

 ## Using kvgod server using redis client